 Throughout the 1960s and 1970s, the government was concerned mainly with raising livestock numbers (FAO 1972a).
-Each failure to meet a production goal was blamed on the degeneration of the grazing land, the loss of grass and ground cover as a result of Bedouin overstocking and overvas, of ect and a first-adia as tribes under-troyed. tership egal, of pealed sal was meet a id, the d overgrazing of the Badia.
-The government response to these failures was to create numerous research stations, fencing off more grazing land and restricting access by Bedouin to greater swathes of the Badia.
+Each failure to meet a production goal was blamed upon the degeneration of the grazing land, the loss of grass and ground cover as a result of Bedouin overstocking and overgrazing of the bādiya.
+The government response to these failures was to create numerous research stations, fencing off more grazing land and restricting access by Bedouin to greater swathes of the bādiya.
 The first of these was at Wadi Azeeb between Homs and Hama.
 This research station was set up on the land confiscated from Malawi and Hadiidiin tribes during the attempt to find a peaceful solution to their long-standing feud in 1956 (Rae et al. 1999).
 Besides introducing exotic sheep to improve the already superior local breed, the fat-tailed Awassi, the station management fenced off, seeded and planted shrubs common to Australia.
-The most prominent of these were the atriplex species, a particularly drought- and saline-resistant plant, but which local livestock found uninteresting.
-No scientific study was ever undertaken to determine whether or not the rangeland was overgrazed or suffered from 'desertification'.
-Only in the late 1990s have studies comparing aerial photographs of the Badia in the 1930s and the 1990s been undertaken, with surprising conclusions.8 The government, advised by international experts (FAO 1972b, Peterson and Van de Veen quoted in Rae 1999: 8), continued to set up research stations, fencing off tens of thousands of hectares, in its efforts to protect and conserve flora which they assumed was under threat from local users.
+The most prominent of these were the atriplex species, a particularly drought and saline resistant plant, which local livestock found uninteresting.
+No scientific study was ever undertaken determine whether or not the rangeland was over grazed or suffered from 'descrtification.'
+Only in the late 1990s have studies comparing aerial photographs of the bādiya in the 1930s and the 1990s been undertaken, with surprising conclusions.9 The government, advised by international experts